Lijiaxin0111/SemiAuto-Multi-Level-Annotation-Tool/README.md

 (If you encounter the File "setup.py" not found error, upgrade your pip with pip install --upgrade pip)

+(If you encounter "error: Microsoft Visual C++ 14.0 or greater is required.", get it with "Microsoft C++ Build Tools": https://visualstudio.microsoft.com/visual-cpp-build-tools/)

 ## Usage

 ### Quick Start